 Plants grown outdoors in colder regions require overwintering indoors.
 Bring the pots inside before temperatures drop below freezing in the fall.
 The plants will overwinter with bright, indirect sunlight.
 Avoid fertilization and overwatering during this time.
 Garden plants will only survive if your area doesn't experience a freeze.
 You can briefly cover plants with a light mulch, such as straw, to help them survive a light frost.

-Bear's Paw is able to propagate several different ways, however the easiest way is through cuttings.
-If propagating from seed, sow in a well-draining soil in the fall.
-You can grow seeds outdoors if you live in an USDA hardiness zone above 9a.
+Bear's Paw is able to propagate in several different ways.
+However, the easiest way is through cuttings.
+If propagating from seed, sow in well-draining soil in the fall.
+You can grow seeds outdoors if you live in USDA hardiness zone above 9a.
 If you live in a cooler area, you can begin sowing indoors under a grow light.

 - Back to genus Cotyledon

 - Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus